Erwannlc/MusicalReadingGame/README.md

 ## Features
 - Read Treble or Bass Clef only, or both clefs.
-- Progressives levels of difficulty
+- Progressives levels of difficulty.
-- Progessives levels of tempo (for auto play modes).
+- Progessives tempo speeds (for auto play modes).
 - 4 play modes :
   - Manual : Press the 'next round' button to validate your answer whenever you want.
   - Auto 1 : Answer is saved automatically when round ends.